Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Reduce stress by practicing Time Management techniques and learning to delegate tasks that are not popular.
+- Reduce stress by learning techniques for managing time and learning to delegate difficult tasks.

 Not Establishing Goals